Financial Planning

 • Inflation, i.e. a rise in the general price level, is one of the major factors that necessitate financial planning.

-• Financial planning aids individuals upgrade and maintain their lifestyles as also helps meet contingencies.
+• Financial planning aids individuals to upgrade and maintain their lifestyles and also helps meet contingencies.

 • Setting objectives is the first step in the financial planning process.
-Each objective must be backed by a dedicated investment plan.
+To secure success, every goal necessitates a dedicated and tailored investment strategy.

 • When faced with multiple objectives, prioritize and start off with the most pressing one.